 Botulax is made in Korea by Hugel Pharma.
 The advantages of Botulax is that Botulax is strictly controlled for safety and high stable potency, has purity of 99% and safety & efficacy have been successfully proved compared with Botox.
 Botulax contains 100 units (U) of Clostridium botulinum toxin type A, 0.5 milligrams of albumin (human)and 0.9 milligrams of sodium chloride in a sterile, vacuum-dried from without a preservative.
-Most of the professionals buy Botulax Botulinum Toxin online from Korean botox wholesalers nowadays to use in their own country, it’s another choice compare to botox.
+Botulax is approved in Thailand and South America, however you need to check your own country import policy, botulax is waitting for FDA approval in the USA, it is in clinical trail process.

 It appears as a lyophilized white powder for injection in a colorless transparent vial.